binarybottle/optimize_layouts/keyboards/README_keyboards.md

   ╰─────┴─────┴─────┴─────╨─────┴─────┴─────┴─────╯

  #### Determine and apply item and item-pair weights
- Compute the median value of thousands of resulting 24-key optimized layouts.
+ Compute the median item and item-pair values of thousands of resulting 24-key optimized layouts.
 Use these values as item and item-pair weights in config.yaml.
 Run optimize_layout.py again with the new weights.

 ### Step 5.
 Select the layout with the highest score